Safe Kids Week 2018 - Social Media Images

 Parachute Brain Waves Coordinator and Volunteer Resources

 This page is a hub for Brain Waves Coordinators across Canada.
 The English and French resources needed to coordinate and deliver Brain Waves can be found on this page.
 If you have additional questions, or ideas for resources we should add to this page, please contact firstname.lastname@example.org.

 The Coordinator Manual is a source of reference and direction for community members looking to coordinate Brain Waves in their community.
-It guides Coordinators through the process of school and volunteer recruitment, budgeting, purchasing materials and collecting surveys.
+It guides Coordinators through the process of school and volunteer recruitment, budgeting, purchasing materials.

 The Volunteer Instructor Guide is geared to everyone presenting Brain Waves The Guide details Brain Waves activities and provides the content needed to present educational components like the Sense modules and Helmet Fitting demonstration.

 The Activity Booklet will provided to students who take part in a Brain Waves presentation.
 It is available in English and French.
 If you would like hard copies of the booklet, please contact your Brain Waves Coordinator.